 For years, the Bose QuietComfort 15s were our go-to noise-cancelling headphones, winning our Award for the category four times in a row.
 For a while we wondered if anything could ever beat them.
 Then came their successor.

-The QuietComfort 25s are an improvement in every way.
-Whether it's design, aesthetics, performance or noise cancellation, Bose has built on every aspect that we loved in the QC15s and made it even better.
+The QuietComfort 25s, launched back in 2014, are an improvement in every way.
+Whether it's design, aesthetics, performance or noise cancellation, Bose has built on every aspect that we loved in the Bose QC15 headphones and made it even better.

 Noise cancellation is a good place to start and we’re pleased to say it works really well.
 Astonishingly well, actually.
 The old QC15s were already great in this department, at times giving the impression of actively pushing silence into your head, yet the QC25s take it further.